DevMatrix8080/Gpu-Benchmark/README.md

 ## ⚠️ Disclaimer

 - This tool provides only a rough estimation of your GPU's capabilities.
-- For more accurate and reliable results, it is recommended to use dedicated GPU benchmarking software such as 3DMark, Cinebench, or other professional tools. 🏆
+- For more accurate and reliable results, it is recommended to use dedicated GPU benchmarking software such as 3DMark, Unigine Heaven, or other professional tools. 🏆

 ## 📝 Notes

 - The benchmark does not stress the GPU as much as professional tools and does not account for all hardware/software variables.
 - Ideal for quick and informal comparisons between devices.

+## ©️ Copyright

+This project is released publicly on GitHub.
+Please respect the copyright and cite the repository if you use or modify the code.
+For any questions regarding usage or licensing, refer to the repository or contact the author via GitHub.